Music therapy program

 In addition, we have a karaoke machine which our participants have a lot of fun with under the guidance of our staff.

 Along with our music therapy programs, we also play background music at appropriate times throughout the day.
-The genres include big band and swing music, light jazz, country-western, classical and pop music from every era.
+The genres include big band and swing music, light jazz, country, classical and pop music from every era.

 We change formats frequently, so your loved one is sure to hear music they like throughout the day.